billyb2/shooter2_c/README.md

 To just build and not run the project, replace run with build for the commands above

 ### Docker
-If you want to just compile a release build for Linux: run `sudo docker build -t shooter2_c . && sudo docker run -v (pwd):/out shooter2_c`
+If you want to just compile a release build for Linux: run `docker run -v (pwd):/build shooter2_c && build/debug/main`